LakeinLove/Mage-The-Awakening/Mage The Awakening/The Factions/Orders/Adamantine Arrow.md

 aliases:
   - Arrow
 ---
+_The Adamantine Arrow, who see existence as a crucible, prize challenge and conflict for its use in honing the self, and teach students honour and ideals of service._

 ## Challenge is Magical

 Virtue untested is worthless.
 This truth is hidden by a Fallen World designed to aggressively and insidiously destroy enlightenment.
 The [[Lie]] oppresses souls, crushing them under somnolent burdens.  \